v1.6.0 Beta

 Compile-time sendability checks and transitive effect tracking catch data races before they reach production.

-Optional AI sidecar
+AI sidecar (BYOK)

 AI-Native Guardrails